splineops/splineops/docs/user-guide/05_smoothing_splines.rst

   Extends the idea to 2D pictures or 3D volumes through one FFT;
   internally it uses a Butterworth low-pass filter.

-* Fast cubic shortcut:
+* Fast linear shortcut:
-  A lightweight forward/backward IIR filter that approximates the cubic case and runs in a single pass—handy for real-time streams.
+  A lightweight forward/backward IIR filter that implements the first-order (piecewise-linear) smoothing spline in linear time—handy for real-time streams.

 * Extra helpers to generate test data
   (fractional Brownian motion) and to compute spline autocorrelations.